maximvochten/shape-preserving-trajectory-adaptation/readme.md

 Integration of the invariant trajectory generator into eTaSL.

 ## Current dependencies

 - **Ubuntu 18.04**
 - **ROS melodic**
-- **Casadi library**: >3.5.1 for Python 2.7.
-Add the folder to your PYTHONPATH:
+- **Casadi Python library** for Python 2.7 (at least Casadi 3.5.1).
+Add the downloaded folder to your PYTHONPATH using:

-    export PYTHONPATH="${PYTHONPATH}:/home/mvochten/libraries/casadi-linux-py27-v3.5.1-64bit"
+    export PYTHONPATH="${PYTHONPATH}:<path-to-casadi-library\>/casadi-linux-py27-v3.5.1-64bit"

-    It is advised to put this command in your bashrc script unless you want to repeat it.
+    It is advised to put this command in your .bashrc script unless you want to repeat it each time.
+If you use Spyder as your Python editor, then you need to run Spyder through the terminal to have the correct PYTHONPATH.
+Alternatively, you can add change the PYTHONPATH in the settings of Spyder.

 - (optional) ma57 linear solver.
 If you don't have this, you will get an "invalid option" error in Casadi during the call to the solver.
 You need to replace the "linear_solver" option in the solver definition (inside invariant_descriptor_class.py) from "ma57" to "mumps"
-- **Etasl** installed (from the general etasl-install repository), but switched to the "devel" branch

-Note: etasl-py is not yet updated to Python 3, so I prefer Python 2 for now, also for Casadi.
+- **eTaSL** installed.
+The code has been tested for eTaSL version 1.3.2.
+This version of eTaSL uses Python 2, that's why we use the Python 2 version of Casadi.
+As soon as eTaSL upgrades to Python 3, you can switch Casadi as well.

 ## Running the code